 Questions Question guidance 49.
-In addition to housing, if your project will provide another facility, services or activity please pick one the following options: Please select a category that applies from the following list or leave blank.
+In addition to housing, if your project will provide another facility, services or activity please pick from the following options: Please select any category that applies from the following list or leave blank.
 Art Centre, Facility or Activities Business or Workspace Care service or Facility (e.g. Nursing Home) Childcare/ Nursery Provision Community Centre Hub, Facility or Space Community Pub, Shop or Café Conservation of the Environment Construction Activities Employment, Training, Business, or Education Support Energy Environment or Nature Food Catering or Production (incl.
-Farming) Finance or Credit Mental or Physical Health, Care or Wellbeing Income or Financial Inclusion Leisure Facility (e.g. cinema) Power to Change supports projects which have developed clear aspirations and plans in place for achieving wider community benefits.
+Farming) Finance or Credit Mental or Physical Health, Care or Wellbeing Income or Financial Inclusion Leisure Facility (e.g. cinema) Library Media or Publishing Post Office Sport Facility, Activities &amp; Leisure Transport Visitor facilities or Tourism Waste Reduction, Reuse or Recycling Power to Change supports projects which have developed clear aspirations and plans in place for achieving wider community benefits.
 However, groups do not need to be providing additional services, facilities or activities as well as housing to be eligible for this programme.
-Library Media or Publishing Post Office Sport Facility, Activities & Leisure Transport Visitor facilities or Tourism Waste Reduction, Reuse or Recycling